You are here

 Apprentices are salaried employees during their apprenticeship.
 The decision on pay will be for their employer.
 There is a national minimum wage for apprentices, pay may be higher but cannot be lower than this.
 Once an apprentice has completed the first year of their apprenticeship, they are entitled to the minimum wage for their age.

-Funding for the first 200 medical doctor degree apprentices to begin training over the next two years has been confirmed.
+Funding for the first medical doctor degree apprentices to begin training in 2024 and 2025 has been confirmed.
 A Health Education England (now NHS England) employer support funding package has been agreed for a pilot programme to support healthcare employers to meet the costs of taking on apprentices.

 NHS England is engaging with a small number of medical schools that have already registered an interest with the General Medical Council (GMC) in piloting the apprenticeship.
 There are a number of regulatory and procurement processes which must be met before pilot sites are confirmed.